ramiro-uziel/FlexASIO-Fluent/README.md

 ### Download
 [Releases page](https://github.com/ramiro-uziel/FlexASIO-Fluent/releases/)

-### Note
+### Notes
+- This project is not affiliated with FlexASIO!
-FlexASIO-Fluent is only a user interface that modifies a configuration file.
-Audio and device issues should go to [FlexASIO](https://github.com/dechamps/FlexASIO) (and viceversa, GUI issues to this repo)
+- FlexASIO-Fluent is only a user interface that modifies a configuration file.
+- Audio and device issues should go to [FlexASIO](https://github.com/dechamps/FlexASIO) (and viceversa, GUI issues to this repo)

 ### Compatibility
 This overwrites the registry entry made by FlexASIO GUI on install.
 This means that if you open a DAW or any other software that can call to open a configuration GUI, it will open this one.
 If you want to revert to FlexASIO GUI, uninstall this first, then reinstall FlexASIO GUI.